-A number of galleries and arts stores are dotted around the area and every year the neighbourhood hosts the Cathedral Quarter Arts Festival, celebrating a wide variety of performance and visual art.
-Along the waterfront you can spot a number of art installations, including the iconic Belfast Buoys and The Big Fish.
+A number of galleries and arts stores are dotted around the area and every year the neighborhood hosts the Cathedral Quarter Arts Festival, celebrating a wide variety of performance and visual art.
+Along the waterfront, you can spot a number of art installations, including Waterfront Hall, the iconic Belfast Buoys and The Big Fish.

 A number of bridges cross the River Lagan here, connecting the Cathedral Quarter to the Titanic Quarter.
 This is a convenient place to stay if exploring the history of the titanic is a priority for you but you wish to stay nearer the convenience of the inner city.

 Stay in Cathedral Quarter if You love historic churches and architecture; It is your first time visiting Belfast; You want to appreciate Belfast’s art scene; You want convenient access to both the City Center and the Titanic Quarter.

 3. Titanic Quarter, where to stay in Belfast for families

 The Titanic Quarter consists of the docklands east of the River Lagan, where the infamous Titanic was built and launched.
 The area has undergone heavy renovation to accommodate and cater to the tourist crowds who flock to visit the site of the notorious ocean liner’s birth.
 The result is an ultra-modern district, with plenty to keep everyone occupied.